rollover the hotspots to check the conditions

 Although the most intelligent of all breeds, Border Collies are nonetheless prone to hereditary and congenital conditions that can adversely affect their health – not to mention your family budget.
 Some of the conditions and illnesses Border Collies are prone to include eye issues such as collie eye anomaly and cataracts; hearing problems such as deafness; thyroid diseases such as hypothyroidism; and hip problems such as hip dysplasia.

-Thankfully, Petplan pet insurance covers all hereditary and chronic conditions for the life of your pet as standard.
+Thankfully, Petplan pet insurance covers all hereditary and chronic conditions as standard.
 Which means if your Border Collie has the misfortune of inheriting his father’s bad eyes or his mother’s poor hearing, you’re covered.